Vey-Digital/vey-digital.github.io/about.md

 ---

 ## Modern Data Platform
-Cloud-first, secure, and high-performance—built to grow with your business.
+Cloud-first, secure, and high performance built to grow with your business.
 Our dashboards connect directly to your existing systems, run entirely in the browser, and eliminate unnecessary technical friction.

 **Key Advantages**
 - Secure, role-based cloud access